orbs-network/lean-helix-go/DEV-GUIDE.md

 # Lean Helix Developer Guide

+## Go Modules
+As of October 2019 Lean Helix switched to Go Modules for its dependency management.
+This goes in line with corresponding update to other Orbs repos, and replaces the previous solution of using a `vendor` folder.

 ## Updated threading model

 The existing single-threaded model using only a main event loop (`Mainloop`) prevents processing `UpdateState` and `Election` events when waiting on a long-running operation.